-On our website you'll find a simple 10 step guide to writing a Marketing and Communications Plan.
+On our website you'll find a simple 10 step guide to writing a Marketing and communications Plan.
 We also have templates which you can use for all types of projects and when applying for our funding.

-Submitting a marketing plan is mandatory as it forms an essential part of the assessment.
+If you're applying to provide a training or professional development opportunity, then submitting a marketing plan is mandatory as it forms an essential part of the assessment.
 We won't be able to accept your application without it.

-Click here to find out how to upload your plan.
+Click here to find out how to upload your marketing plan.